Last Updated: January 2023

 I picked this one up from a friend & client who used to work for a large international corporation – it’s a favourite activity of a lot of bigger businesses who run ‘retrospectives’ for their various projects.
 It’s a simple structure that can apply to so many different things: a specific area of your business or life, an event you ran, a product launch, a month/quarter/year, and so on.

 I like to encourage clients to change the “Stop” column to “Stop/Tweak” for simplicity’s sake.
-I also recently adopted the order above (rather than the classic Stop, Start, Continue) from the Intercom article linked below, because I think it mirrors the typical thought process as we evaluate a particular idea or length of time: What’s been working?
+I also recently adopted the order above (rather than the classic Stop, Start, Continue) because I think it mirrors the typical thought process as we evaluate a particular idea or length of time: What’s been working?
 What’s not working?
 What do we want to work on?

 I love this exercise from Kathryn Hofer of Modern Planner: similar to the exercises above, you choose a few columns, in this case YES, NO, and ADJUST, and then categorize every single activity that you’re committed to into one of those three areas.
 NO can also mean “not right now”, or “not in this season”, rather than “forever”.

 This exercise is very visual and tactile, so you can move things around easily and re-evaluate as needed.
-I like to use sticky notes on a big wall of my apartment!
+I like to use sticky notes on a big wall of my apartment, but you can also use an app like Trello or Asana.
 It can also be applied to many different scopes.
 I often evaluate my and business and life as a whole, but you could also break it down further.
 For instance, you could have an activity audit just for “household chores”, or “content strategies”.

 Bonus: Structured Workbooks